Our Programs (Halton Hills Minor Hockey)

 PART TIME

-In order for your child to play on an Advance League team (full time or part time), your child must register and partake in the essential evaluation process, U11 to U16 tryouts are Spring 2025, U10 Select and U18 Adv.
-L will be held September 2025.
+In order for your child to play on an Advance League team (full time or part time), your child must register and partake in the essential evaluation process, U11 to U16 tryouts are in the spring, U10 Select and U18 Advanced League will be held in the fall.

-Please note: The U10 division, will have Select evaluations ONLY in the Fall (subject to change pending player registration) taking part in the Adv.
-PT league.
+Please Note: The U10 division, will have Select Evaluations ONLY, taking place in the Fall (subject to change pending player registration).

 This determination is made in recognition of the shift from 1/2 ice to full ice transitioning from U9.
 Its objective is to afford them supplementary opportunities for skill development and hockey comprehension within a less rigorous hockey regimen.